MIBismuth/personal-webpage/website/markdown/self-hosting.md

 This whole process has been incredibly rewarding.

-I've learned quite a bit about Web developement and for sure honed in on my developement skills.
+I've learned quite a bit about Web-dev and for sure honed in on my developement skills.
 I'm honestly looking forward to keep my little self-hosting journey going.
+Make sure to checkout the whole website project on [GitHub](https://github.com/MIBismuth/personal-webpage).

 It has been great being able to share my small (yet frequent) updates with friends and family.

 And if feels even greater coming now to the end of my first post realizing I have so much more so share.

 Thank you for reading,